Medical Director: Gary D. Carr, MD, FAAFP, FASAM, Diplomate ABAM

 “For the needy will not always be forgotten, nor the hope of the afflicted perish forever.” – Psalms 9:18

-Communications Assistant: Kennedy Shortal
+Outreach and Communications Representative: Kennedy Shortal

 Kennedy Shortal acquired a B.S. in Integrated Marketing Communications, with minors in Business Administration and German Language from the University of Mississippi.
 After witnessing her loved ones’ trials and tribulations with addiction, she was drawn to Stonewater’s dedication and passion for recovery.
 In Kennedy’s leisure time, she wholly enjoys being with her family and staying as active as possible.